Tuscon Truck: 1963 Ford Econoline Pickup – SOLD!

 December 4th Update: The private seller of this forward-control classic just posted a fresh Craigslist ad using the same description, pictures, and asking price.

-Forward-control, van-based, 1960s vintage pickups are one of the hottest commodities in the classic car world right now, and just listed last night is this Arizona-sourced 1963 Ford Econoline E100 pickup truck here on Craigslist located in Dawsonville, Georgia with an asking price of $11,500.
+Forward-control, van-based, 1960s vintage pickups are one of the hottest commodities in the classic car world right now, and just listed last night is this Arizona-sourced 1963 Ford Econoline E100 pickup truck originally listed in December 2020 on Craigslist located in Dawsonville, Georgia with an asking price of $11,500.

 Ford introduced its Falcon-derived Econoline forward-control E100 line for the 1961 model year to compete with Volkswagen’s increasingly popular Type 2 as well as Chevrolet’s Corvair-based trucks.
 In addition to panel and window vans, Ford launched a pickup version such as the example presented here.
 Unlike the Falcon, the first-generation Econoline used a solid front axle suspended by leaf springs.
 Ford placed water-cooled inline-six engines between the front seats to create a mid-engine layout for the Truck’s short 90-inch wheelbase.
 Ford offered Econoline pickups in two window configurations: three windows and five windows with square units located in the rear cab corners such as the example presented here.
 While far shorter than an F-100, E-100s came equipped with a seven-foot-long cargo bed.
 The example featured here came fitted with the then-optional 101 gross horsepower 170 cubic inch inline-six mated to a three-speed manual transmission.

 Skipping to 3:10 in the video below provides a great overview of the Econoline pickup: